-Important Expectations of 100% Online and Hybrid Course Students
+Important Expectations of Online Students

-This is a Hybrid Online / Inclass course.
-There will be 4-5 inclass seminars focusing on team projects.
 Online learning is not home study.
-It requires as much or more effort than in class learning - the advantage being - you get to engage in the learning experience at a time you choose within a 2-week time frame.
+It requires as much or more effort than in class learning - the advantage being - you get to engage in the learning experience at a time you choose.
 The academic rigor and learning outcomes are identical to an in-class experience.
-The online course will be administered via Quercus therefore use of Quercus is mandatory.
+The online course will be administered via blackboard therefore use of blackboard is mandatory.
 There are some baseline rules that online learning requires.
 Students:

-- Must commit and engage in online discussion from the end of the first week. - Must read and understand the student performance evaluation rubric and demonstrate this by discussing how it works in blackboard by the end of the 2nd week. - ➤ Provide (optional) a 2-minute background introduction video by the end of the 2nd week just to demonstrate the use of video and drop box.
-Written introduction mandatory. - ➤ MIGHT be expected to produce one 4-6-minute video to self assess the mid term critical review (Not Required for a Hybrid Course only if 100% Online).
+- Must commit and engage in online discussion from the end of the first week.
+Marks for online discussion are included in the mid term and final critical review papers. - Must read and understand the student performance evaluation rubric and demonstrate this by discussing how it works in blackboard by the end of the 2nd week.